awakari/interests/README.md

 #### 1.2.2.5.
 Kiwi Bird Condition

-A [kiwi-tree](https://github.com/awakari/kiwi-tree) specific condition implementation of a kiwi condition.
+A specific kiwi condition implementation.
 It should come without any limitation on the pattern syntax but will resolve a condition in O(N) time.
 Not implemented yet.

 ### 1.2.3.
 Subscription

 Subscriptions is an entity linking the [condition](#122-condition) with the [route](#121-route)s.
-A subscription also has unique name and human-readable description.
+A subscription also has unique id generated on creation and human-readable metadata.

 # 2. Configuration